zeh/usfxr/README.md

 	...
 	synth.Play();

+This caches the audio synchronously, that is, code execution is interrupted until `synth.CacheSound()` is completed.
+However, it's also possible to execute caching asynchronously, if you provide a callback function.
+Like so:

+	SfxrSynth synth = new SfxrSynth();
+	synth.parameters.SetSettingsString("0,,0.032,0.4138,0.4365,0.834,,,,,,0.3117,0.6925,,,,,,1,,,,,0.5");
+	synth.CacheSound(() => synth.Play());

+In the above case, the `CacheSound()` method will immediately return, and audio start to be generated in parallel with other code (as a coroutine).
+When the audio is cached, the callback function (`Play()`, in this case) will be called.

 As a reference, it typically takes around 7ms-70ms for an audio effect to be cached on a desktop computer, depending on its length and complexity.
-Therefore, sometimes it's better to let game cache sound as they're played, if possible (only a small portion of the audio is generated at a time), or to stack the caching of all audio in the beginning of the gameplay, such as before a level starts.
+Therefore, sometimes it's better to let the game cache audio as it's played, or to stack the caching of all audio in the beginning of the gameplay, such as before a level starts.
 Check the samples for an example of how this is done.

+An important notice when comparing to as3sfxr: the ActionScript 3 virtual machine doesn't normally support multi-threading, or parallel execution of code.
+Because of this, the asynchronous caching methods of as3sfxr are somewhat different from what is adopted with usfxr, since Unity does execute code in parallel (through [Coroutines](http://docs.unity3d.com/Documentation//ScriptReference/index.Coroutines_26_Yield.html) or in a separate thread entirely (through [`OnAudioFilterRead`](http://docs.unity3d.com/Documentation/ScriptReference/MonoBehaviour.OnAudioFilterRead.html)).
+As such, the caching strategy on Unity normally won't have to be as robust as an ActionScript 3 project; in the vast majority of the cases, it's better to ignore caching altogether and let the library handle it itself.

 #### Advanced usage: setting the audio position